 The table set forth on Schedule 1 to this Report lists the SORs identified by the suppliers we surveyed, including SORs with indications of sourcing from an unknown reserve.
-Not all of these SORs necessarily processed 3TG contained in our 2015 products, which are described under "Product Description" above; this is because our suppliers generally provided facility information through the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically.
+Since our suppliers generally provided facility information through the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically, not all of these SORs necessarily processed 3TG contained in our 2017 products, which are described under "Product Description" above.

 The suppliers we surveyed who identified the countries of origin of 3TG in their products identified the countries listed on Schedule 2 to this Report.
-Similarly, the 3TG contained in our 2015 products did not necessarily originate in the countries listed on Schedule 2 because our suppliers generally provided country of origin information via the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.
-Suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for group level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.
-Suppliers that identified a Covered Country as the country of origin for 3TG identified processing facilities that are listed as having been designated as "conflict-free" under the CFSI's Conflict-Free Smelter Program (or have received a "conflict-free" designation from another independent third party audit program).
+The 3TG contained in our 2017 products did not necessarily originate in the countries listed on Schedule 2 because our suppliers generally provided country of origin information via the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.
+Suppliers that identified a Covered Country as the country of origin for 3TG identified processing facilities that are listed as having been designated as "conflict-free" under the RMAP (or have received a "conflict-free" designation from another independent third party audit program).